 It may take generations before you can finally get the generation of strains with 100% stable genetics.
 Careful homozygous breeding or crossing plants from one strain will create fewer variations.
 Brother plants crossed with their sisters that are all from stable parents will generate a more predictable result.

-Desired dominant traits or features will be isolated, while the unwanted characteristics will be gradually eliminated until the future strains become fully stable.
+Desirable dominant features will be isolated, while the unpopular characteristics will be gradually banish until the future strains become fully stable.
 Unstable parents risk creating heterozygous offspring.
-Greater variation is more likely to occur, which means unwanted and unpredictable traits will emerge.
+Greater variation is more likely to occur, which means unfavorable and unpredictable traits will emerge.

 A lot of breeders backcross the new strain with the original parent.
 Backcrossing is not important to develop stable plants.
 Selective breeding does it in the long run.
 However, backcrossing will speed up the stabilization procedure and emphasize the ideal dominant characteristics.